maverstr/FabAcademy2021-Maxime_Verstraeten/docs/project/electronics.md

-# Inputs, outputs, electronics and encapsulation
+# Inputs, outputs, electronics, and encapsulation

 There are multiple inputs and outputs in this project.

 ## Chamber pressure
-To handle the chamber pressure, I chose a vacuum pomp from Digi-key for its low price and availability.
-It is a very simple DC pump (ROB-10398) that I will connect to a L293D motor driver and control via the ESP32 (see below).
+To handle the chamber pressure, I chose a vacuum pump from Digi-key for its low price and availability.
+It is a very simple DC pump (ROB-10398) that I will connect to an L293D motor driver and control via the ESP32 (see below).

 <figure> <center>
   <img src="./../../img/finalProject/ROB.jpg" alt="phantomDrawing" width="80%" />